alxdavids/ourbbg/content/post/intro.md

 [anyway](https://www.bbc.com/sport/football/48331145).
-And [when they didn't end in despair](http://news.bbc.co.uk/sport2/hi/football/eng_div_1/6689971.stm), they were just crowned the [worst team in history](http://news.bbc.co.uk/sport2/hi/football/teams/d/derby_county/4856682.stm) the next year instead.
+And [when they didn't end in despair](http://news.bbc.co.uk/sport2/hi/football/eng_div_1/6689971.stm), the club was just crowned the [worst team in history](http://news.bbc.co.uk/sport2/hi/football/teams/d/derby_county/4856682.stm) the next year instead.

-Manager's have come and gone since 2004, precisely 18 people have been entrusted with the reins for a competitive match.
+Manager's have come and gone since 2004: precisely different 18 people have been entrusted with the reins for a competitive match.
 That's nearly 41% of all the managers in the entire 136 year history of the club, in just 17 seasons (and may grow again very soon).
 Player's have also come and gone.
 Many that I don't remember, and some that I wish that I didn't.

 Throughout all of this change, the team has had many so-called philosophies.
 From the somewhat pioneering 4-3-3 of the George Burley